 Before proceeding forward in explaining the affinity between AutoCAD and Fiber Optic, it would be prudent to rationalize the utility of optical cables.
-When communicating between systems, either via the internet or via an internal network system, a medium needs to be in place that can facilitate transmission of data, both sending and receiving.
+When communicating between systems, either via the internet or via an internal network system, a medium needs to be in a place that can facilitate the transmission of data, both sending and receiving.

-Although there are numerous options available for laying down communication mediums, such as coaxial cable, DSL, phone lines, etc. However, of all these options the most favored one is optical cables as it offers uninterrupted swift data transmission.
-In theory, the optical cable is composed of an assimilation of glass wires and each glass wire has the capability of transmitting data by transforming them into light waves.
+Although there are numerous options available for laying down communication mediums, such as coaxial cable, DSL, phone lines, etc. However, of all these options, the most favored one is optical cables as it offers uninterrupted swift data transmission.
+In theory, the optical cable is composed of assimilation of glass wires and each glass wire has the capability of transmitting data by transforming them into light waves.
 In short, the worrying factor of bandwidth is ruled out and data packets can be transmitted in abundance.

 However, during the designing and drawing phase of the optical network, the developer needs to keep in mind that there are certain limitations to it.
-Firstly, all the optical cables are an expensive material and its installation requires utmost care.
+Firstly, all the optical cables are expensive material and its installation requires the utmost care.
 The developer should know the maximum threshold of “bent radius” as it could easily break.
 Even adding tension, pressure on the optical cable can cause twisting.

 Since a large part of technology and communication is slowly converging from traditional metal sheets to new optical cables, a substantial chunk of communication industry has engaged design engineers, who are well versed with CAD / CAM-related applications.
-The major sectors include corporations conducting their business operations in telecommunication, internet and television cable.
+The major sectors include corporations conducting their business operations in telecommunication, internet, and television cable.

-Since, the global scenario is entering into a cutthroat competition, industry leaders want to take advantage of this scenario and engage developers who can remodel their existing network topology.
+Since the global scenario is entering into a cutthroat competition, industry leaders want to take advantage of this scenario and engage developers who can remodel their existing network topology.
 They are eyeing for engineers who are fluent in engineering and drafting services and know all the dynamics in the process of designing and drawing.
-Particularly, the civil engineers and project managers are in much demand.
+Particularly, civil engineers and project managers are in much demand.